TimeCrypt: Encrypted Data Stream Processing at Scale with Cryptographic Access Control: Introduction

-Recent years have seen an explosive growth in devices and services that automatically collect, aggregate, and analyze time series data, and this trend is only expected to accelerate with the proliferation of low-cost sensors and the adoption of IoT.
-However, with this growth has come mounting concern over protecting this data and the privacy of users.
+Recent years have seen explosive growth in systems and devices that collect time series data and relay it to cloud-based services for analysis.
+This growth is only expected to accelerate with the proliferation of IoT devices, telemetry services, and improvements in data analytics.
+However, with this growth has come mounting concerns over data protection and data privacy~\cite{iot-leakage-imc}.
+Today, the public concern over data privacy and confidentiality is reaching new heights in light of the growing scale and scope of data breaches ~\cite{techcrunch, capital-one, enterprise-data-breach}.
+To grasp the extent of this issue, one can look at the number of data breaches reported under the new GDPR \emph{obligation to notify}, which has already exceeded 65,000 in the first year~\cite{gdpr}.

-A key challenge in ensuring data privacy is that the need for privacy co-exists with the desire to extract value from the data and extracting value often implies granting users and third-party services access to the data.
-For example, many wearable devices now collect detailed personal health indicators which might be advantageously shared with doctors, insurance companies, and family.
+Over the last decade, encrypted databases~\cite{cryptdb, monomi, talos, seabed, blindseer} have emerged as a promising solution to tackle the problem of data breaches.
+The approach of keeping data encrypted while in-use allows users to query encrypted data while preserving both confidentiality and functionality.
+Research in this domain has led to various encrypted database designs, including designs for key-value stores~\cite{VLD}, batch analytics~\cite{seabed}, graph databases~\cite{g1}, and relational databases~\cite{cryptdb, monomi}.
+This motivates the following natural question: \emph{can we enable encrypted data processing for time series workloads?} Time series workloads come with unique performance and security requirements that existing encrypted data processing systems fail to meet:

-The most common approach deployed today has data owners storing their data at trusted third-party providers who can observe the data in the clear~\cite{fitbit-privacy, strava}.
-However, the recurrence of incidents~\cite{techcrunch, healthapp,uber,bbc, NYT, fb-scandal} of unauthorized sharing/selling of user data and the privacy issues that arise from storing sensitive data remotely has shown the need for solutions that conceal data from cloud/storage providers while still benefitting from their services.
-To address this need, many research efforts are exploring an alternative approach in which data is always stored encrypted and query processing is done directly over encrypted data~\cite{cryptdb, monomi, pilatus, seabed, blindseer}.
-These efforts, however, focus primarily on transactional~\cite{cryptdb} or batch analytic workloads~\cite{seabed} rather than the time series data we consider here.
-As a result, they do not provide the necessary abstractions for effective stream analytics.
+\fakeparagraph{(i)~Scalability and Interactivity.} Query processing over time series data must simultaneously scale to large volumes of data, support low-latency interactive queries, \emph{and} sustain high write throughput.
+To meet these challenges several dedicated databases have been designed for time series workloads~\cite{gorilla, BTrDB, influxdata, netflix, kairosdb, timescale, chronix}.
+A key aspect of these systems is their use of in-memory indices that store aggregate statistics, enabling faster query response times and data summarization.
+As we discuss in \rsec{evaluation}/\rsec{related-work}, prior work on encrypted data processing does not easily lend itself to maintaining these in-memory indices.
+The overhead of the crypto primitives in encrypted data processing needs to be negligible to meet the scaling, latency, and performance requirements associated with time series workloads.